How Baqend built a real-time web analytics platform using Amazon Kinesis Data Analytics for Apache Flink

 - Continuous analytics – We transformed our high-volume batch analytics processes with daily updates into an efficient incremental aggregation process with sub-minute latency based on Kinesis Data Analytics for Apache Flink

-- Real-time reporting – We connected our aggregation pipeline to a fully customizable dashboard for data exploration based on Amazon Elasticsearch Service (Amazon ES) and Kibana
+- Real-time reporting – We connected our aggregation pipeline to a fully customizable dashboard for data exploration based on Amazon OpenSearch Service and Kibana

 Solution overview and key components